 9. All the extras to make it a home such as furniture, a letterbox, landscaping and artwork

 Okay so now you know the types of costs here’s what we think will help you get an idea of building cost:

 We don’t see any harm in visiting display homes with the intention of getting an idea of building costs.
 HOWEVER.
 Use it as a guide only as display home building costs are often understated.

 Ask as many questions as possible e.g. can they supply a breakdown of costs, what’s the cost difference between budget and high-end finishes, build time, who do they use as suppliers, how do they handle disputes during the build etc.

-If you’re engaging architect or a draftsperson, you can use a preliminary plan then shop around for the finishes you want e.g. budget or high end.
+If you’re engaging an architect or a draftsperson, you can use a preliminary plan (developed by them), then work out an estimated cost for the project.

 Cost will also vary depending on whether you are doing some of the work yourself or have a friend/family member offering mates rates.